 More typically known as the Rome Masters.
 This tournament is widely considered the most prestigious clay court competition after the French Open itself, and takes place just before Roland Garros.

-Currently known as the Rogers Cup, this tournament has two venues, one for men’s competition, and one for women’s.
+Currently known as the Rogers Cup, this tournament has two venues, one for the men’s tennis tournaments, and one women’s.
 In odd-numbered years, men compete at the Montreal venue, while even-numbered years see them compete in Toronto.

 Founded in 1899, the Cincinnati event is the oldest US tennis tournament to still be played in its original city.
 It is also the largest summer tennis event after the US Open itself.